 Made from PolyProylene, same as mat, guaranteeing longevity.
 Enclosure is made from SpringFree proprietary FlexiNet invention, where there are no standard steel poles, increasing jumpers security to the maximum level.

 There is 12 enclosure rods also made from fiberglass, strategically placed all around trampoline.
-As fiberglass is very strong but flexible, there should`t be any problems regarding breaking them, even if you think that so thin rod can`t withstand that amount of force.
-Also, they are not straight but curved, leaving a lot of space for enclosure to be stretched without even touching the poles.
+As fiberglass is very strong but flexible, there shouldn’t be any problems regarding breaking them, even if you think that so thin a rod can’t withstand that amount of force.
+Also, they are not straight but curved, leaving a lot of space for the enclosure to be stretched without even touching the poles.

-Assembly of this trampoline is time consuming process for which you need at least three hours (declaration says 8, but this is probably only a case when one person, without any help, tries to assemble this trampoline), but pretty straight-forward when you stick to manual, with only one flaw – step 7, which explains how to install rods, and is a bit strange, if not impossible.
-Manual says to install rods on one side and then on alternating side, but if you follow this you will have huge problems pulling mat on other side.
+Assembly of this trampoline is a time-consuming process for which you need at least three hours (declaration says 8, but this is probably only a case when one person, without any help, tries to assemble this trampoline), but pretty straight-forward when you stick to manual, with only one flaw – step 7, which explains how to install rods and is a bit strange, if not impossible.
+Manual says to install rods on one side and then on the alternating side, but if you follow this you will have huge problems pulling the mat on another side.

-SpringFree offers two types of warranty: First is basic warranty where you get 4 years on frame and 1 year on all other parts.
-Second is extended warranty and it doubles warranty period, e.g. frame 8 years and all other parts 2 years.
-Extended warranty can be obtained for free, only thing you need to do is register here and provide certain info about trampoline – Name, address, trampoline model, serial number, date and place of purchase and scanned purchase receipt.
+SpringFree offers two types of warranty: The first is a basic warranty where you get 4 years on frame and 1 year on all other parts.
+The second is extended warranty and it doubles warranty period, e.g. frame 8 years and all other parts 2 years.
+Extended warranty can be obtained for free, the only thing you need to do is register here and provide certain info about trampoline – Name, address, trampoline model, serial number, date and place of purchase and scanned purchase receipt.